ankurag12/dreamscaper/README.md

 python main.py
 ```

-or from included `start.sh` script which is useful when running on a remote like RPi as it sets up some
+or from included `start.sh` script which runs `main.py` in the background and saves logs to a `stdout.log`.
-required env variables and doesn't terminate when you quit SSH

 ```commandline
 ./start.sh